foundryvtt-dcc/dcc/README.md

 Join us on the [virtual-tabletop channel](https://discord.gg/2PR9YH9) on the Goodman Games discord for help and discussion.

 Manifest URL: https://github.com/cyface/foundryvtt-dcc/raw/master/system.json

+Note that this product does not contain content from the DCC rulebook, only rollable character sheets.
+Once Foundry supports discrete copyright-protectable compendia, we will work with Goodman Games to get that content ready for out-of-the-box use in FoundryVTT.
+Please see the user guide for how to import content from the PDF rulebook for personal use.

 ###### Maintainers
 * Steve Barnett (@mooped)